-The goal of healthfinder.gov is to provide easy to understand health information and tools to help you and those you care about stay healthy.
-To achieve this goal, we apply quality guidelines when developing original content and selecting sources of health information.
+The goal of healthfinder.gov is to provide easy-to-understand health information and tools to help you and your loved ones stay healthy.
+To achieve this goal, we apply the following quality guidelines when developing the original content in Health Topics A to Z.

 Required Quality Guidelines

 The names of the site developers, sponsors, partners, and funding sources are clearly noted.

 - The site offers a description of the organization, such as being a 501c3 non-profit association.
 If an organization does not clearly state its status on its website, it is prepared to provide this information if requested by the public.

 - The mission of the sponsoring organization supports the goal of healthfinder.gov.

 - The organization welcomes and responds to public questions and comments via email or another method.

 The purpose of the site and its intended audiences are clearly stated.

 - healthfinder.gov links to sites designed to educate consumers on how to prevent illness and stay healthy.

 - The site provides easy access to free information that meets the interests and needs of consumers.
 A membership is not required to access information.